AngelCellaCenerini/CART253/Projects/Project02/FinalProject02/README.md

 In my defense, it's math).

 The only exception, as mentioned, is the .mp3 file melody, which plays the small masterpiece that is "A Nostalgic Dream", by Peter Gundry.
+Although I did slightly modify the original version to make the sound fit better the mood of my program.
 Initially, I had planned to experiment around with p5.sound and create my own 'melody', although the results were...questionable.
 I guarantee I am doing everyone's ears a favor here.